mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

 The Future callback
 ^^^^^^^^^^^^^^^^^^^

-The callback for the :code:`Future` must receive a :code:`Future` as argument.
+The callback for the :code:`Future` must receive a :code:`Future` as an argument.
 Having it as an attribute of the Node's class allows us to access ROS2 method such as :code:`get_logger()` and other contextual information.

 The result of the :code:`Future` is obtained using :code:`Future.result()`.
 The response might be :code:`None` in some cases, so we must check it before trying to use the result, otherwise we will get a nasty exception.